wbandabarragan/quantum-mechanics-1/README.md

 ### 4. Quantum Mechanics in 3D

-- Schrodinger Equations in Spherical Coordinates
+- Schrodinger Equations in Spherical Coordinates.

-- Coulomb potential and quantum description of the Hydrogen atom
+- Coulomb potential and quantum description of the Hydrogen atom.

-- Angular momentum and spin
+- Angular momentum and spin.

-- Larmor precession and the Stern- Gerlach experiment
+- Larmor precession and the Stern- Gerlach experiment.

 ### 5. Two-Particle Systems and quantum applications

 - Identical particles and introduction to two-particle systems.

-- Exchange interactions and covalent bonds
+- Exchange interactions and covalent bonds.

-- Atoms and the periodic table
+- Atoms and the periodic table.

-- Applications of quantum mechanics
+- Applications of quantum mechanics.

 ## Full Course Syllabus and Programme: